TheStalwart/Automuseums-gpx/README.md

 With default `--request-delay` execution can take more than 2 hours for countries like United States.

+A convenient side-effect of only refreshing one country is low RAM requirement.
+Unlike all-country runs, lowprofile mode works fine on <=1GB RAM computers.

 ## Sentry.io SDK integration

 To enable [Sentry.io SDK](https://docs.sentry.io/platforms/python/),